Komalai/Komalai.github.io/README.md

 singh sir qho have told us about NPTEL which stands for National Programme on Technology Enchanced Learning which is under CML, center of multi-faceted learning.
 The organs of CML are NPTELand skill and personality development.And how we can achieve  success by maintaining our passion with studies.Then further we have lecture on topic cosmic club their our seriors have shared knowledge about cosmic club and how we can be a member of this club.
 And why we should join this club.
 Then some students have showed their talent .
 Overall today I have learned a lot of new things that how I can transform myself and how I can develop my personality.

+# Date :- 25/7/23
+# Indiction program

+Today our first class was of UHV which was conducted by Manjot kaur mam.Firstly in class we have a discussion on our perivious chapter then we discussed our next chapter which is understanding harmony in the family.She taught us about human relationships with others and human brings feelings.the we have a break for 15 min.Then our other class of canva starts at